 Damtew Teferra is Professor of Higher Education at the University of KwaZulu-Natal, South Africa and Founding Director of the International Network for Higher Education in Africa.
 He is Founding Editor-in-Chief of the International Journal of African Higher Education.
 Teferra steers the Higher Education Cluster of the Africa Union’s Continental Education Strategy for Africa (CESA).
 He may be reached at firstname.lastname@example.org and email@example.com.

 In 2017 the United States president, Donald Trump, declared: “There is no global flag, no global currency, no global citizenship.”
 Earlier, in 2016, the former United Kingdom prime minister, Theresa May, exclaimed: “If you believe you are a citizen of the world, you are a citizen of nowhere.”
 These open and hostile statements have had a chilling effect on the essence, spirit and praxis of higher education internationalisation as manifested in its multiple forms.
 Read More

-The International Network of Higher Education in Africa is hosted at Higher Education Training and Development, University of Kwazulu-Natal and closely affiliated with the Boston College Center for International Higher Education.
+The International Network of Higher Education in Africa is hosted at The University of Kwazulu-Natal and closely affiliated with the Boston College Center for International Higher Education.
 The Network is led by its founding director, Professor Damtew Teferra.
 Numerous initiatives of the Network are supported by a grant from Carnegie Corporation of New York.